 Full evaluation of medium list to confirm a shortlist

 Members of the East Kent Joint Committee of Clinical Commissioning Groups will review the latest information on both medium list options, including a summary of the information gained from the autumn 2018 listening events, and evaluate them against five core criteria covering clinical sustainability, accessibility, finances, deliverability and strategic fit.
-More detail on the criteria and scoring method for the evaluation will be available in December.
+More detail on the criteria and scoring method for the evaluation will be published.
 The potential outcome of the evaluation is that either both or just one of the current options are shortlisted.
-The evaluation sessions are expected to take place at the end of January 2019.

 More information on the options assessment process which confirmed the medium list is available here.

 Preparing a pre-consultation business case